facorread/wasm-agent-based-models/README.md

 ## Introduction

-Please check out the README for [rust-agent-based-models first].
+Please check out the README for [rust-agent-based-models] first.

 Agent-based models (ABM) are computer programs that define agents, virtual entities that imitate the decision-making processes and interactions of real people, animals, neurons, etc. [wasm-agent-based-models] is an interactive version of [rust-agent-based-models] that runs in a web browser.
 The researcher can copy code from one project into the other to explore model behavior.
 While [rust-agent-based-models] explores multiple, independent runs of the model under a wide range of parameter scenarios automatically, wasm-agent-based-models visualizes one run of the model while the researcher freely varies parameters, pauses the model, and explores alternative behavior using interactive controls.